amalievangekjaer/ACS2/README.md

 # ACS2
-This is the folder for Viktoria and Amalie's assignment 2 in the courese Advanced Coputer Systems :-)
+This is the folder for Viktoria and Amalie's assignment 2 in the courese Advanced Computer Systems :-)